jambuur/APEDSK99/README.md

 The [Arduino shield sandwich](img/APEDSK99stack.jpg) (UNO - APEDSK99 - SD) is attached to the TI sideport.
 I suggest you use some sort of padding between the UNO and your desk etc to prevent the stack from flapping in the breeze.
 It shouldn't be too hard to fit the stack into a neat little jiffy case.

-As the 74LS series is getting harder to get, 74HCT replacements for the 74LS541's may be a better bet.
-Either works fine but you might have to tweak a delay-dependent parameter (NOP) in the Arduino APEDSK99_012m-B-hwfunc sketch.
-Default is set to 6uS for both the 74LS and 74HCT series.
-NB: I haven't tried HCT versions for the 74LS245, 74LS138 and 75HC595's so no guarantees there (should work though).

 Another thing to note is that the Arduino stackable headers seem to come in a long and a short version.
 The short version won't let the APEDSK99 shield fit properly on the Arduino UNO as it interferes with the USB (type B) and the power adapter connectors.
 Make sure you get the long version.

+### *Possible Ethernet / SD shield modifcations*
+Depending on the version of the Ethernet / SD shield some changes may be necessary.
+SD card access uses D2 for Slave Select (SS) but for some reason this doesn't work reliably.
+Rather than changing the standard libraries I have bent D2 inwards and soldered a short piece of wire to it.
+This piece of wire emds in a pin that will fit into Arduino D10(
+The original SD card shield (without Ethernet) used pin 10 for Slave Select (SS), but on the com

 ### *DOAD's*

 The SD card can be filled with as many DOAD's as you see fit :-) DOAD filenames must follow the MS-DOS 8.3 format and have a  ".DSK" extension.
 At powerup or reset the Arduino looks for optional "__APEDSK1.DSK" / "_APEDSK2.DSK" / "_APEDSK3.DSK" files and maps them accordingly so you can have your favourite apps ready to go.
 The DSR has support for DOAD management through TI BASIC CALL's.

-DOAD's need to be stored in the /DISKS/ folder on the SD card.
+DOAD's need to be stored in the /DISKS/ folder on the SD card or on the FTP server.

 Once a DOAD is mapped to a particular DSK, it behaves very much like a normal (but rather speedy) floppy.
 Single-sided formatting takes about 15 seconds and verifying is unnecesary.
 Fun fact: single-sided DOAD's automagically become double-sided by formatting them accordingly.
 Reverse is also true but the DOAD will still take DD / 180KB of space on the SD (not that it matters with plenty of GB's to spare).